Prevent Healthcare Data Breaches: A 12-Step Guide

 Configuration changes to critical systems deserve investigation.
 Modified firewall rules.
 New scheduled tasks.
 Changed permissions on sensitive directories.

-When employee credentials appear in breach databases or dark web marketplaces, you have a compromised insider in the making.
-The employee might not know.
+When employee credentials show up for sale on criminal markets, you have a compromised insider in the making.
 The attacker might not have used the credentials yet.
-But the risk is real.
+But the clock is ticking.

-Infostealer malware runs silently on infected machines, capturing everything: passwords, session tokens, screenshots, autofill data.
+Infostealer malware runs silently on infected machines, extracting saved passwords and session tokens from browsers.
 Attackers sell these logs in bulk on criminal marketplaces.

 If an employee’s device is infected, attackers get everything they need to impersonate that user.
 Session tokens can bypass MFA entirely.
-Monitoring infostealer channels can surface stolen credentials belonging to your employees.
+Monitoring infostealer channels can spot these stolen sessions early enough to invalidate them.

 Initial access brokers sell entry points to corporate networks.
-Ransomware gangs leak or sell stolen files.
-Stolen credentials appear on dark web marketplaces.
-Monitoring these channels can reveal when your organization has been compromised before you see any internal indicators.
+Ransomware gangs leak stolen files.
+Monitoring these channels can reveal that your organization has been targeted while your internal tools still show nothing.

 SIEM platforms aggregate logs and correlate events across systems.
 They’re essential for spotting patterns that individual tools miss.
 Configure rules for the behavioral and technical indicators described above.